NURSING HOME NEGLIGENCE AND ABUSE

 Nursing homes not only have a legal, but they also have a moral obligation to provide a safe and comfortable environment for their patients.
 Unfortunately, this isn’t always the case.
 If you suspect that a loved one is the victim of nursing home abuse, it’s crucial that you report it immediately.
 Florida law requires that the abuse must be reported within two years of having taken place.
 If the abuse is not immediately discovered, then it must be reported within two years of discovering it happened.

 When hiring an attorney to handle your case, it’s imperative that you have someone with the experience, knowledge and resources to properly handle your case.
 This includes access to expert witnesses who will be able to review the facts and testify on your behalf.
-Not every case goes to trial, many result in settlements.
+Not every case goes to trial and many result in settlements.
 That is why you need an attorney who has your best interest in mind.

 Robert C. Stone is dedicated to ensuring that administrators and staff are held accountable for any abuse that might take place at their facility and to ensure that it never happens again.